HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2023 quickLinks
 ...
 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts#-2023-07
-* Can Notion be more useful with the Marketing team?
-  * discuss this with LzH
-    * then direct AJo
-    * test this technology with LsH too
 * try building as much as possible in XememexH - but "spit-balls" belong in XmmXH
 * a leading .../.mo(nth) heading should be useful
 *   * this could expand to include all  of the timePeriods